Work in Denmark

 The public education system is strictly regulated in Denmark.
 If you're hoping to teach, you'll first need to ensure that your qualifications are recognised and approved by the Ministry of Higher Education and Science.
 In some cases, you might have to undergo additional training to teach in a Danish school.

 Danes are typically taught English from an early age, so there are limited opportunities to teach English as a foreign language.
-However, you may be able to find an opening to teach business English at adult learning colleges or private language schools in the main urban areas such as Copenhagen and Fredericia.
+However, you may be able to find an opening to teach business English at adult learning colleges or private language schools.
+Popular locations for TEFL jobs include Copenhagen, Aarhus, Aalborg, Fredericia and Odense.
+You’ll usually need a degree and TEFL qualification to secure a job and some posts may also require you to speak Danish.

 The majority of Danish internships are based in Copenhagen, home to many large companies.
 You can search for paid internships in Denmark at:

 If you are a non-EU citizen who requires a visa to enter Denmark, it is possible to obtain a residence and work permit in order to take up an internship of up to 18 months, subject to certain conditions and depending on the job sector you are interested in.
 Learn more at New to Denmark - Internship.

 Citizens of the EU, EEA countries and Switzerland won't need a residence or work permit to enter Denmark and look for work.
 However, if you're planning to stay for longer than three months you'll need to apply for a registration certificate on your arrival.

 This certificate enables you to receive a civil registration number (CPR), health insurance card and tax number, all of which you'll need to access public services and get paid.

 If you're from one of the Nordic countries - Norway, Finland, Iceland or Sweden - you can reside and work in Denmark without this certificate, but you'll still need to register for a CPR, health insurance card and tax number.